 This is my absolute favorite brand of vegan shoes.
 Will’s Vegan Shoes have been a staple in my closet for years now.
 I even included the brand in my vegan winter packing list when they sent me some vegan leather boots to try out.

 After a few pairs of cheap synthetic leather winter boots fell apart within months of buying them, I decided to start investing in high-quality, authentic, PETA-aproved vegan shoes.
 It was one of the best decisions I’ve ever made.
 I’m now the proud owner of three pairs of Will’s boots, a pair of sandals, and one of their gorgeous vegan backpacks.
 I couldn’t be happier with them all!

 What I love about Will’s, in addition to their beautiful shoes, is the fact that the company is truly sustainable.
 The packaging is carbon neutral, doesn’t contain plastic, the footbeds are made from recycled rubber, and rest of the shoes are made from eco-certified materials.
 Plus, it’s a small company…and who doesn’t love supporting a small company?

 Ethletic is a German, fair-trade, vegan, and sustainable shoe company producing a wide range of causal urban shoes.

-The reason I was initially drawn to Ethletic is because I had long been a lover of Converse shoes, but discovered that they used animal glue.
+The reason I was initially drawn to Ethletic is because I had long been a lover of Converse shoes.
+However, I discovered that they used animal glue in their shoes.
 Ethletic turned my frown upside-down when they sent me a pair of their trainers to test out.